ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

 ### Filtering

 As [mentioned in the IxD](https://github.com/ni/nimble/blob/main/packages/nimble-components/src/select/specs/IxD.md#groups), when a user has filtering enabled, typing into the filter input will match both individual options (as normal), as well as _all_ options that are under a group that matches the filter text.

+When all options under a group are filtered out, the group will also be hidden in the dropdown.

 #### Combobox Guidance